bamos/bamos.github.io/_posts/2014-08-15-adobe-internship.md

 I've had a great experience interning with [Adobe Research][adobe-research] in San Jose this summer.
-I've met a lot of interesting people and have been build distributed systems to split computations of large data sets between many computers in synchrony using [Scala][scala], [Apache Spark][spark], and [Spray][spray].
+I've met a lot of interesting people and have built distributed systems to split computations of large data sets between many computers in synchrony using [Scala][scala], [Apache Spark][spark], and [Spray][spray].